MicrosoftDocs/windows-dev-docs/windows-apps-src/gaming/tutorial-game-rendering.md

 ## CreateWindowSizeDependentResource method

 CreateWindowSizeDependentResources methods are called every time the window size, orientation, stereo-enabled rendering, or resolution changes.
-In the sample game, it updates the the projection matrix in __ConstantBufferChangeOnResize__.
+In the sample game, it updates the projection matrix in __ConstantBufferChangeOnResize__.

 Window size resources are updated in this manner:
 * The App framework gets one of several possible events indicating a change in the window state.